Retrofit Water Submeters & Engage Multifamily Residents

 Mastering Water Submetering Logistics for Occupied Units

-- Mapping the plumbing: Before installing retrofit water submeters, managers need to carefully inspect all plumbing lines and identify access points unique to each unit.
+- Map the plumbing: Before retrofitting an existing building with a water submetering solution, managers need to carefully inspect all plumbing lines and identify access points unique for each unit.

-- Staging by area: Equipment should be prepared and set up by floor or section, so crews can move efficiently and avoid confusion or wasted time.
+- Stage by area: Equipment should be prepared and set up by floor or section, so crews can move efficiently and avoid confusion or wasted time.
 Staging also limits repeat disruptions for residents, ensuring their routines are respected during the retrofit process.

 Minimising Disruption: Best Practices for Smooth Submeter Installs